-The Tourist Information of Kufstein had provided us with electric bikes and the next day we started as planned from the village of Ebbs on a cycling tour uphill to a dairy factory in spite of the pouring rain.
+The Tourist Information of Kufstein had provided us with electric bikes.
+So, the next day we started as planned from the village of Ebbs on a cycling tour uphill to a dairy factory in spite of the pouring rain.
 It was the first time for us to actually cycle for some time on an electric bike.
 Cycling uphill was quite effortless although the road was winding up a mountain in steep curves.
 On the one hand, this was rather uplifting and fun – our raingear was still keeping us dry at this point –, but on the other hand it did feel like cheating.
 Instead of the rolling countryside path we had imagined, we cycle on a normal paved road with car traffic.

-Our goal is a dairy factory which we think is a sort of show facility for tourists, at least that is the impression we got from the promotional materials.
+Our goal is a dairy factory which we think is a sort of show facility for tourists.
+At least that is the impression we got from the promotional materials.
 But when we reach the tiny hamlet, it turns out that seeing the cheese making process is not an option for individual visitors, but only for scheduled groups.
 But there is a nice shop with hand-made organic cheese and yoghurt and some other Tyrolean specialties.

 Rain, rain, rain

 “Here, take two bags of treats for the animals, maybe they will show up,” the cashier advises.
 The paper bags soon disintegrate into grey pulp in the rain and the wet pressed animal fodder gets quite nasty in our hands and rain gear pockets.

 After taking some silly pictures in the rain at the German-Austrian border (another tiny sightseeing spot we could integrate into the guidebook “active tour”), we cycle back to the village and enter a small café.
 It is eleven in the morning and every single person in the café is smoking and drinking alcohol.
 An overweight man looks up from his brandy and asks us not to feed his dog because she was too fat.
 We order hot coffee and take turns in the toilet wringing out our socks.

-At the Haflinger horse ranch
+Guidebook research at the Haflinger horse ranch

 And the last item on our list to see for the day is the world-famous Haflinger horse ranch.
 The horses are wet and a bit ill-tempered and we are almost the only visitors, ambling through the stables.
 “What do people do here?,” we ask somewhat guiltily, bored after less than half an hour.
 It turns out most visitors spend not much more time than that, except those with teenage girls that are into horses.

-— For a similar text about our guidebook work, see also: Seek the Greek in Alexandria —
+- Seek the Greek in Alexandria